 As part of our work to advance this priority, LEAF created an Indigenous Summer Scholar Program in 2022.
 The Indigenous Summer Scholar program will run from May to August 2023 (16 weeks total).

 LEAF’s Indigenous Summer Scholar Program will provide an Indigenous law student studying in the territory known as Canada with the opportunity to gain first-hand experience in feminist advocacy, receive valuable on-the-job training and mentorship, and learn more about advancing substantive equality rights through litigation, law reform, and education.

 The student will also be connected with an Indigenous legal scholar and/or practitioner as a mentor to assist with building the student’s confidence and capacity as a future member of the legal profession and/or advocate for Indigenous communities.

-If the public health situation permits, the student will have the option of either working out of LEAF’s National Office in Toronto, or working remotely.
+If the public health situation permits, the student can either work out of LEAF’s National Office in Toronto or remotely.
 Otherwise, the position will be carried out remotely.

 Duties and responsibilities

 Working with LEAF’s legal team, the Indigenous Summer Scholar will have the following duties and responsibilities:

 - active involvement in all areas of LEAF’s legal work (litigation, law reform, and public legal education) through legal and academic research, case monitoring, and preparing legal memos and advocacy statements;